sujato/cullavagga/dpcv-project.md

 The texts of the Pali Tipiṭaka are our most important witness for the original teachings and person of the Buddha.
 Their significance has always been recognized in Theravada Buddhism, and became known internationally in the 19th century through the work of scholars such as [T.W.
 Rhys Davids](http://0-www.worldcat.org.novacat.nova.edu/identities/lccn-n50035648/) in England and [Bunyiu Nanjio](http://0-www.worldcat.org.novacat.nova.edu/identities/lccn-n81033028/) in Japan.

 Pali texts were traditionally passed down on palm (or *ola*) leaf manuscripts.
 From the late 19th century into the 20th century these manuscripts have been transcribed and published in book form.
-From the 1990s the books have been digitized, and are now widely available in several editions on the internet. {See Lewis Lancaster's article "Digital Input of Buddhist Texts" in Damien Keown, Charles S. Prebish, *Encyclopedia of Buddhism*, pp 288–296, Routledge 2013.} All this has greatly increased the availability of the Pali texts and has benefited scholars immensely.
+From the 1990s the books have been digitized, and are now widely available in several editions on the internet. {See Lancaster, “Digital Input of Buddhist Texts”, pp 288–296.} All this has greatly increased the availability of the Pali texts and has benefited scholars immensely.

 However, in recent years scholars have paid greater attention to the problem of manuscript authenticity.
 Almost all of the manuscripts in existence date from the 18th and 19th centuries.
 This means that the entire Pali tradition rests on physical witnesses no more than a couple of centuries old.
 Linguistic, historical, and other evidence gives us good reason to be confident that the Pali texts are, on the whole, much older than this, and that they substantially date back to the time of the Buddha or shortly after. {See *The Authenticity of the Early Buddhist Texts*, Sujato and Brahmali.} Nevertheless, we should not neglect the opportunity to further test and refine our understanding of the historical provenance of the Pali texts.